wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 To encode this, it is enough to look only one row down from each cell: `(r+1, c-1)` and `(r+1, c+1)`.
 That covers every touching diagonal pair once.
 Looking upward as well would only repeat the same restriction.

-A condition such as `~(a & b)` just says that `a` and `b` cannot both be true.
-Here, that means the two cells cannot both contain queens.

-Here is the code that implements this.
-It includes a few small optimizations: for example, we skip left-diagonal checks in column 0, since there are no cells to the left, and we stop at the second-to-last row, because all necessary diagonal pairs have already been covered.
 ```python
 for r in range(n-1):  # Stop before last row
         for c in range(n):